dagfinnr/perl-extract-method/README.md

 you when you veer off course.
 But sometimes there are no tests and the code is riddled with dependencies that make it hard to add tests.
-Doing a safe refactoring may be what you need to get you started by isolating a part of the code that can be unit tests.
+Doing a safe refactoring may be what you need to get you started by isolating a part of the code that can be unit tested.

 Current limitations
 -------------------